Learning Optimized Risk Scores: Introduction

 We train risk scores by solving a MINLP with three main components: (i) a convex loss function; (ii) a non-convex feasible region (i.e., small integer coefficients and application-specific constraints); (iii) a non-convex penalty function (i.e., the $\ell_0$-penalty).

-In Section \ref{Sec::MethodComparison}, we show that this MINLP requires a specialized algorithm as off-the-shelf MINLP solvers fail to solve instances for small datasets.
-Accordingly, we propose solving the risk score problem with a cutting plane algorithm; cutting planes have been extensively studied by the optimization community \citep[see e.g.,][]{kelley1960cutting}, and used to solve \textit{convex} empirical risk minimization problems \citep{teo2007scalable,teo2009bundle,franc2008optimized,franc2009optimized,joachims2006training,joachims2009cutting}; except, as we discuss, these methods do not typically apply to our problem because they stall in the discrete setting.
+In Section \ref{Sec::MethodComparison}, we show that this MINLP requires a specialized algorithm because off-the-shelf MINLP solvers fail to solve instances for small datasets.
+We propose solving the risk score problem with a cutting plane algorithm.
+Cutting planes have been extensively studied by the optimization community~\citep[see e.g.,][]{kelley1960cutting} and applied to solve \emph{convex} empirical risk minimization problems ~\citep{teo2007scalable,teo2009bundle,franc2008optimized,franc2009optimized,joachims2006training,joachims2009cutting}.

-Our cutting plane algorithm (\LCPA{}) builds a cutting plane approximation while performing branch-and-bound search.
-It can be easily implemented using a MIP solver with \textit{control callbacks} \citep[see e.g.,][for similar uses of control callbacks in the optimization literature]{Bai2009,NaoumSawaya:2010ky}. \LCPA{} retains the key benefits of existing cutting plane algorithms on empirical risk minimization problems, but does not stall on problems with non-convex regularizers or constraints.
-As we discuss in Section \ref{Sec::CPAStalling}, stalling affects many cutting plane algorithms, including variants that are not considered in machine learning \citep[see][for a list]{boyd2004convex}.
+Our cutting plane algorithm (the Lattice Cutting Plane Algorithm -- \LCPA{}) builds a cutting plane approximation while performing branch-and-bound search.
+It can be easily implemented using a MIP solver with \emph{control callbacks}~\citep[see e.g.,][for similar uses of control callbacks]{Bai2009,NaoumSawaya:2010ky}. \LCPA{} retains the key benefits of existing cutting plane algorithms on empirical risk minimization problems, but does not stall on problems with non-convex regularizers or constraints.
+As we discuss in Section \ref{Sec::CPAStalling}, stalling affects many cutting plane algorithms, including variants that are not considered in machine learning \citep[see][for a list]{boyd2004convex}. \LCPA{} is similar to recent outer-approximation algorithms that been developed for convex MINLP problems \citep[see e.g.,][]{lubin2018polyhedral}, which have also been shown to outperform generic MINLP algorithms \citep{kronqvist2019review}.